-The basic Omnia.7 menu hierarchy is organized as a series of menus and sub-menus. with each sub-menu getting more and more specific in nature and finally ending in individual controls.
+The basic Omnia.7 menu hierarchy is organized as a series of menus and sub-menus with each sub-menu getting more and more specific in nature and finally ending in individual controls.

-Throughout this manual, navigation paths will be expressed as Menu > Sub Menu > Submenu > Control with color images showing what the controls look like on the front panel display.
+Navigation paths will be expressed as Menu > Sub Menu > Submenu > Control with color images showing what the controls look like in the NfRemote application.